Build from Source with Docker

 docker run -p 3000:3000 -t myopennmshelmimage

-http://your-ip:3000 with login admin:admin and go to Plugins and enable the Helm app.
+Navigate to Plugins and enable the OpenNMS Helm plugin.

-If you want to build an image based on a specific GitHub fork or branch you can use
+If you want to build a HELM image based on a specific GitHub fork or branch, you can use

 docker build -t mycustomforkbranch \ --build-arg OPENNMS_HELM_GIT_URL=https://github.com/OpenNMS/opennms-helm.git \ --build-arg OPENNMS_HELM_GIT_BRANCH_REF=myBranch

-This will create the plugin from the given GitHub URL and branch.
+This creates the plugin based on the GitHub URL and branch that you provide.

-docker-compose.yml which builds a whole service stack with a compiled Grafana OpenNMS Helm App which can be tested.
+docker-compose.yml, which builds a service stack with a compiled Grafana OpenNMS HELM plugin that you can test.

-docker-compose.yml if you want to build from a GitHub fork, branch or version tag.
+docker-compose.yml if you want to build from a specific GitHub fork, branch, or version tag.

-docker-compose up -d the Grafana OpenNMS Helm App will be compiled from source.
+docker-compose up -d, the Grafana HELM plugin is compiled from the source.

-Any run will use the compiled image from on the local system.
+Subsequent runs will use the compiled image from your local system.